heba-ahmed61/Syndo-company-task/README.md

-FE Developer Task with React Js. technologies which used in this task : React.js , React Router , Styled Components , Matrial-UI , bootstrap.
+FE Developer Task with React Js. technologies which used in this task : React.js , React Router , Styled Components , Material-UI , bootstrap.